dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 #protein_coding
 ```

-If it turns out all the biotypes are ones that you want included (as is the case above) then this step really isn't necessary, but no harm in running it.
+If it turns out all the biotypes are ones that you want included (as is the case above) then this step really isn't necessary, but no harm in running it either.

 <br>